ROLLING ON: the wagon years (1821-1880), words & music of the Santa Fe Trail

 # LIKE WATER: northern New Mexico Suites for guitar & poetry (1994)

-TRAVELING ON: words & music of the (pre) Santa Fe Trail–Origins; Streams running together (1995-97)
+TRAVELING ON: words & music of the Pre Santa Fe Trail–Origins; Streams running together (1995-97)

 [Tracks must be individually clicked to play.
-Ones with * stars are recommended for condensed listening (3, 5, 6, 9, 10, 13, 14), with #9, “Night on the Prairie,” one of the most re-played favorites.]
+Ones with * stars are especially recommended (3, 5, 6, 9, 10, 13, 14), with #9, “Night on the Prairie,” & #10, Loose Beads, possibly the most re-played favorites, featuring excerpts from Marion Russell’s accounts of her journeys at various life-stages.]

 1. pre-show warm-up: